 I should have noticed and put holes in them but I had other fires to put out and just put them in a depression on the side of the hill where I had planted a small vineyard.

 Winter was approaching and I thought I could get them through by just mulching them with grass clippings that had piled up.

 Well, for the most part, I was wrong.
 Out of the ten plants, there was only one lone survivor when spring arrived.
-The rest had drowned (because there were no drain holes) or had died because they were eaten by some creature.
+The rest had drowned (because there were no drain holes) or had died because they were eaten by some creatures.

 Wow, what do I do with just one plant?
 Once again, I was so busy trying to get a vineyard going and I didn't have time to plan a blackberry patch.
 Besides, how far could one vine take me?

-The vines are a trailing variety which are trellised and have a natural spread of about twelve feet from the base.
+The Apache vines are a trailing variety which are trellised and have a natural spread of about twelve feet from the base.
 As the primacanes (new first year growth) grow they are tied to the trellis and then the tips are pinched off.
 Pinching (or cutting) off the tips causes the vine to push out more lateral canes, but that gets into pruning which we'll cover in another page.